Census 2021 is not over

 Census 2021 will be different as it is the first census to be mainly online.
 It’s easy to complete the census online using your computer, phone, or tablet.

-Before the Census Day of 21 March, you should receive a letter with an access code included in it, this will allow you to complete the Census questionnaire online on the official Census website.
+Before the Census Day of 21 March, you should have received a letter with an access code included in it, this will allow you to complete the Census questionnaire online on the official Census website.

 You will have to answer a few questions about your household before moving on to questions about each individual.
 Your answers should be about the people who usually live in your household on Census day.